benneberg/touch-code/README.md

-# Welcome to your Lovable project
+# This repository is part of a project for testing and prototyping different approaches on code editors for touch devices.

 ## Project info

 **URL**: https://lovable.dev/projects/0c262291-97ab-4997-b822-76837fa68cc4

-## How can I edit this code?
+## How can I edit the code if it is hosted and built in lovable?

 There are several ways of editing your application.